-Dr. Sarkis is a therapist in Tampa specializing in ADHD, anxiety, & gaslighting.
+Dr. Stephanie Sarkis is a therapist in Tampa specializing in ADHD, anxiety, & gaslighting.
 Dr. Sarkis is also a bestselling author and an American Mental Health Counselors Association Diplomate and Clinical Mental Health Specialist in Child and Adolescent Counseling – one of only 20 in the U.S. She is a Florida Supreme Court Certified Family and Circuit Civil Mediator.
 Dr. Sarkis is also a Licensed Mental Health Counselor and a National Certified Counselor.
 She is a senior contributor to Forbes, and also is a contributor to Psychology Today and The Huffington Post.
 Dr. Sarkis has a PhD, EdS, and MEd in Mental Health Counseling from the University of Florida.
 She maintains a private practice in Tampa, Florida, where she specializes in attention deficit hyperactivity disorder (ADHD), anxiety disorders, and gaslighting.
 Dr. Sarkis facilitates collaborative divorce.

 Dr. Sarkis is a Gator four times over, receiving the following degrees from the University of Florida: Bachelor of Science in Telecommunication, 1994; Masters of Education in Mental Health Counseling, 1997; Specialist of Education in Mental Health Counseling, 1997; Doctor of Philosophy in Mental Health Counseling, 2002.